canissj/cloudformation-webapp/README.md

-## Project Title - Deploy a high-availability web app using CloudFormation
+## Deploy a high-availability web app using CloudFormation

 This is a cloud formation project that automates the creation of the infrastructure for deploying web applications.
 You can see the diagram Udacity.jpeg for visual reference.